SURGroup/UQpy/docs/source/distributions/continuous_1d_collection.rst

 for :math:`x>0, s>0`.

-A common parametrization for a lognormal random variable Y is in terms of the mean, mu, and standard deviation, sigma, of the gaussian random variable X such that exp(X) = Y. This parametrization corresponds to setting s = sigma and scale = exp(mu).
+A common parametrization for a lognormal random variable :math:`Y` is in terms of the mean, mu, and standard deviation, sigma, of the gaussian random variable :math:`X` such that :math:`exp(X) = Y`.
+This parametrization corresponds to setting :math:`s = sigma` and :math:`scale = exp(mu)`.

 .. autoclass:: UQpy.distributions.collection.Lognormal